mezstd/littlefs/SPEC.md

 - | CRC            | 32-bits |
   |----------------|---------|

   Detects corruption from power-loss or other write issues.
-Uses the standard CRC-32, which uses a polynomial of `0x04c11db7`, initialized with `0xffffffff`.
+Uses a CRC-32 with a polynomial of `0x04c11db7` initialized with `0xffffffff`.

 Entries themselves are stored as a 32-bit tag followed by a variable length blob of data.
 But exactly how these tags are stored is a little bit tricky.